-Turning your independent career into a boutique consulting firm
+Elevating your solo career: Transforming independent work into a thriving boutique consulting firm

 While you may often find threads on the Internet on “how to get more clients as a freelancer,” seldom are there any on “what to do when there are too many.”